Rejected

 It was my livelihood for a decade — living from one assignment to the next, chasing down interviewees, juggling different deadlines, and hoping I’d get paid before I was really strapped for the cash from a particular invoice.

 I’m still a freelancer, in theory, but only for a handful of clients I just can’t quit.
-I’m now also a full-time content marketing manager, which means I get a guarenteed paycheque direct deposited in my bank account every two weeks like clockwork, and I must say, WOW, it’s pretty amazing after 10 years of never knowing when I was getting paid.
+I’m now also a full-time content marketing manager, which means I get a guaranteed paycheque direct deposited in my bank account every two weeks like clockwork, and I must say, WOW, it’s pretty amazing after 10 years of never knowing when I was getting paid.
 I still marvel at it, almost a year in.

 The last time I was a full-time employee was when I went on maternity leave with D. Twelve years ago.
 TWELVE!